 These trucks typically collect on-deposit glass containers and put them in a separate compartment to go to another area at the sorting facility.
 This is the single-stream recycling process.

 During the single-stream recycling process, everything excluding glass is processed and baled for shipment to material remanufacturers.

 Many communities collect cardboard and paper in the same collection container as plastic and metal packaging.
 These items go to the same place at the sorting facility.

 1. Set Out Packing and Printed Papers Separately

-Check with your local recycling collector for instructions on when and how to set out your recycling.
+Check with your local bottle recycling depot collector for instructions on when and how to set out your recycling.
 Here is a list of items that most recycling programs accept: